sorlok/FF5ReSprite/README.md

 # Installation
 First, install the .NET runtime: https://dotnet.microsoft.com/en-us/download

-Next, download the latest Release <TODO_LINK> and unzip all of the files into some folder.
+Next, download the latest Release (https://github.com/sorlok/FF5ReSprite/releases) and unzip all of the files into some folder.

 Now, click on "FF5_MultiTool.exe", and you will be greeted with a screen similar to the following: